-The antioxidants in the plant will also give your liver a boost, so when drunk regularly, it can help manage bloating, so you need never feel that awkward discomfort again.
+The antioxidants in the plant will also give your liver a boost, so when drunk regularly, it can help manage bloating and shed water retention, read more here:

 Dandelions are a diuretic, which helps reduce water weight, and they also have anti-inflammatory properties.
 This means they can help reduce bloating by minimising the inflammation that causes stomach upsets.

 Ginger tea is one of the more effective teas for dealing with digestion and has been used for centuries to cure all manner of stomach upsets.